ninbura/pokemon-on-the-analogue-pocket/readme.md

         - **gba carts** - time is recalculated when sleep/save states are loaded (always in-sync)
         - **ez-flash junior** - in-game clock can be reset via modification of cart's internal clock
         - **ez-flash omega de** - compatible with analogue pocket's sleep feature
+        - save files are easily accessible for backup
         - easy to replace internal batteries
     - cons
         - costs money